typemill/typemill/content/00-Welcome/04-markdown-test.md

 ![image float left](media/markdown.png){.left}

 The first image should float on the left side of this paragraph.
 This might not work with all themes.
 If you are a theme developer, please ensure that you support the image classes "left", "right" and "middle".
+You can add these classes manually in the raw mode or you can assign them in the visual mode when you edit a picture (double click on it to open the dialog.)

 ![image float right](media/markdown.png){.right}

 The second image should float on the right side of this paragraph.
 This might not work with all themes.
 If you are a theme developer, please ensure that you support the image classes "left", "right" and "middle".
+You can add these classes manually in the raw mode or you can assign them in the visual mode when you edit a picture (double click on it to open the dialog.)

 ![image middle](media/markdown.png){.middle}